daniellegruber/ts-traversal/README.md

 - Transforms built-in (not user-defined) MATLAB functions into C functions
 #### Exports
 - `builtin_functions`: Typed array of type `functionMapping` (see below) containing information about how to transform each built-in MATLAB function to one or more C functions.
 For MATLAB code of the form `outs = fun_matlab(args)` or simply `fun_matlab(args)`,
-  - fun_matlab: MATLAB function
+  - `fun_matlab`: MATLAB function
-  - fun_c: If not `NULL`, the corresponding C function for the given MATLAB function and argument types.
+  - `fun_c`: If not `NULL`, the corresponding C function for the given MATLAB function and argument types.
-  - args_transform: Transforms original arguments to MATLAB function, e.g.,
+  - `args_transform`: Transforms original arguments to MATLAB function, e.g.,
      MATLAB:
      ```matlab
      A = zeros(3);